ekstrandlab/spatiotemporal_clustering_4d_fmri/README.md

       - sub-001_task-Movie_condition1.txt # Example event timing file
    - Condition2_event_files/
       - sub-001_task-Movie_condition2.txt # Example event timing file
-- src/
-   - restructure_data_for_spatiotemporal_clustering.ipynb # Code for data restructuring
-   - perform_spatiotemporal_clustering_4d_fmri_t_test.ipynb  # Code for spatiotemporal clustering
 - results/
    - 20sub_average_task-Movie_cond-condition1_TRtimepoints-10.nii.gz # Output file for condition 1 after data restructuring
    - 20sub_average_task-Movie_cond-condition2_TRtimepoints-10.nii.gz # Output file for condition 2 after data restructuring
    - clustering_results/ # Directory for clustering results
-- README.md # Project overview and instructions
-- LICENSE # License information
 ```

 ## Data Restructuring Code Summary

-To use the 'restructure_data_for_spatiotemporal_clustering.ipynb' code, follow these steps:
+To use the 'restructure_data_for_spatiotemporal_clustering.ipynb' code:

-1. Set parameters in the # Set parameters block, a description of each parameter is as follows:
+Set parameters in the # Set parameters block, a description of each parameter is as follows:
    - fmri_path : path to the subject MRI directories in BIDS formater
    - cond1_path : path to the timing files for each participant for condition 1.
 Timing files should start with the participant number and end in .txt
    - cond1_path : path to the timing files for each participant for condition 2.
 Timing files should start with the participant number and end in .txt